ossimlabs/ossim-ubuntu/README.md

 ## Build Runtime

-If you desire a runtime image that has the runtime libraries of the distribution installed then you can build the following:
+If you desire a runtime image that has the runtime libraries of the distribution installed then you can build the following command:

 ```bash
 cd runtime